 The big card for the set is a Vladimir Guerrero RC, valued at $12.50-$30.
-Chris Carpenter’s rookie card can be found here too ($5-$12.), as well as Scott Rolen’s.
-While these guys don’t have the star power of a Piazza, Ramirez, or A-Rod, they’re still quite collectible.
+Chris Carpenter's rookie card can be found here too ($5-$12.), as well as Scott Rolen's.
+While these guys don’t have the star power of a Piazza, Ramirez, or A-Rod, they’re still quite collectible names from the era.

 All of the Bowman Chrome sets feature a number of autographed inserts which, when added to the complete set, greatly enhance the value.
 This particular set features autographs from a number of younger players, including Nick Markakis, Chad Billingsley, Brandon Wood, and Delmon Young which when included, push the set’s value from $100 to $550.

 Even without the autograph cards, this set still features some decent players.
 There's a Jonathan Papelbon RC ($6-$15), a Robinson Cano RC ($6-$15), a Ryan Howard and a Jarrod Saltalamacchia RC ($6-$15).